BrandonPerry-co/Fit-Pro/README.md

 # What are I'm trying to solve

- Im hoping with this app I can help obesity and help users improve their health.
+ Im hoping with this app I can help improve obesity issues and help users improve their health.

 # Who will interact with the App

- Im hoping fitness trainers and gym owners would incurage their members to use the app
+ Im targeting fitness trainers and gym owners would encourage their members to use the app

 # Core functionality

+ Daily Workout-plan
+ Daily workout-log
- Workoutplan/ Log, Daily meal plan, Food log,
+ Daily meal plan
+ Food log

 # Future enhancements
  Im thinking something close to the amazon halo